appvia/tako/docs/tutorials/kev-dev-with-skaffold.md

 * `--namespace | -n` - Informs Skaffold which namespace the application should be deployed to.
 Default: `default`.
 * `--kubecontext | -k` - Specified kubectl context to be used by Skaffold.
 This determines the cluster to which your application will be deployed to.
 If not specified it will default to current [kebectl context](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-context-and-configuration).
 * `--kev-env` - Kev tracked environment name of which Kubernetes manifests will be deployed to a target cluster/namespace.
-Defaults to the first specified environment passed via `--environment (-e)` flag.
-If no environments have been specified it will default to `dev` environment.
+Defaults to the sandbox `dev` environment, if no environments have been specified.

 When the dev loop is interrupted with Ctrl+C it will automatically cleanup all deployed K8s objects from a target namespace and attempt to prune locally built docker images.